-The effort by the Committee to provide some parameters and limitations around the data to be protected from a national security standpoint is to be welcomed and appears intended to ward off the possibility of a large number of filings on investments in retail and other businesses that do not present material national security concerns.
+The effort by the Committee to provide some parameters and limitations around the data to be protected from a national security standpoint is to be welcomed and appears intended to ward off the possibility of a large number of filings on investments in retail and other businesses that do not present material national security concerns. water systems, among many others.
+The complete Appendix of critical infrastructure assets and corresponding functions that trigger jurisdiction is reproduced in an Appendix to this report.
+While the list is arguably overbroad and will no doubt spark many comments, the specificity provided by the Committee is welcome news particularly given the FIRMMA requirement of mandatory declarations by foreign government investors acquiring a "substantial interest" in a TID U.S. business.

-As to such U.S. businesses, the definition of Sensitive Personal Data requires that it fall within one of several categories of data such as data that "could be used to analyze or determine an individual's financial distress or hardship," data contained in an application for health, long-term care, life, mortgage or professional liability insurance, non-public electronic communications (such as email, messaging or chat communications) between or among users of a U.S. business's products or services (think "WhatsApp"), geolocation data, biometric enrollment data, data stored and processed for generating a state or federal government identification card, non-public electronic communications, geolocation data, and biometric enrollment data, among others.
+Sensitive Personal Data: The U.S. business maintains or collects, directly or indirectly, sensitive personal data of U.S. citizens that could be exploited in a manner threating U.S. national security.
+Because most U.S. businesses collect and store some personal data of U.S. citizens, the drafters of the proposed rules have sought to limit the definition of Sensitive Personal Data.
+It is "identifiable" data (that is, data that can be used to distinguish or trace an individual's identity) that is "genetic information" or data maintained or collected by a U.S. business that (i) targets or tailors products or services to certain national security-focused agencies or military departments of the U.S. government, (ii) maintains or collects data on greater than one million individuals in the past twelve months, or (iii) has a demonstrated business objective of maintaining or collecting such data on greater than one million individuals and such data is an integrated part of the U.S. business's primary products or services.
+As to such U.S. businesses, the proposed definition of Sensitive Personal Data would require that it fall within one of several categories of data such as data that "could be used to analyze or determine an individual's financial distress or hardship," data contained in an application for health, long-term care, life, mortgage or professional liability insurance, non-public electronic communications (such as email, messaging or chat communications) between or among users of a U.S. business's products or services (think "WhatsApp"), geolocation data, biometric enrollment data, data stored and processed for generating a state or federal government identification card, non-public electronic communications, geolocation data, and biometric enrollment data, among others.
 The definition would carve out publicly available data as well as data on the employees of the U.S. business unless it pertained to employees of U.S. government contractors who hold personal security clearances.
 Again, the effort by the Committee to provide some parameters and limitations around the data to be protected from a national security standpoint is to be welcomed and appears intended to ward off the possibility of a large number of filings on investments in retail and other businesses that do not present material national security concerns.